open-telemetry/opentelemetry-cpp/examples/otlp/README.md

 API](https://github.com/open-telemetry/opentelemetry-cpp/tree/main/api).

-To enable tls authentication for OTLP grpc exporter, SslCredentials can be used by specifying the path to cacert pem file via OtlpExporterOptions.
+To enable tls authentication for OTLP grpc exporter, SslCredentials can be used by specifying the path to client certificate pem file via OtlpExporterOptions.
 The path to such a .pem file can be provided as a command-line argument alongwith the collector endpoint to the main binary invocation above.